 - You can still manage individual permissions.
-For the example above, after you’ve removed Users & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.
+For the example above, after you’ve removed Accounts & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.

 - A user who belongs to more than one group gets permissions from both groups (addition).

 Wavefront does not currently integrate with the groups of your identity manager (Active Directory or LDAP).

 Starting with Release 2018.46.x, Wavefront supports object-level access control in addition to global permissions.
 Initially, we support access control for dashboards and for alerts.

 All users with Dashboard permission can view and modify all dashboards.
 Those users can also change access to individual dashboards from the Dashboard browser.